An Interview with Corey Scott

-What personality traits do you think would help a student to succeed in a forensic science program and what traits would hinder success?
+What personality traits do you think would help a student to succeed in a this program and what traits would hinder success?

 To be successful in this program, you have to be self-determined and intelligent.
 A lot of people think of intelligence as though it means reading a question and being able to answer it, but in this field you need to be able to think critically and independently to come up with your own conclusions.
 You can’t rely on someone to get your work done for you.

 On the other hand, if you have poor time management skills, you will not succeed in this program.
 You usually have 3 labs and 3 lectures per day in addition to the core curriculum requirements.
 That means you may not get the ultimate college experience with this major, because it is incredibly time consuming.
 You have to be self-driven.